Edenred: Formation of Edenred (2010 - today)

-Bertrand Dumazy became Chairman and Chief Executive Officer of Edenred on October 26, 2015.
+Bertrand Dumazy became chairman and chief executive officer of Edenred on October 26, 2015.

 The group shifted focus to digital products and launched the Ticket Restaurant card in France in April 2014.
 As of 2021, 90% of the group's business volume around the world was generated from digital products.

 In 2016, the Group began a far-reaching transformation as part of its Fast Forward strategic plan (2016-2019).
-Also in the year, Edenred launched its Corporate Payment Services business and acquired Embratec's operations in Brazil.
+In that year, Edenred also launched its Corporate Payment Services business and acquired Embratec's operations in Brazil.
 In November 2018, Edenred announced the acquisition of Corporate Spending Innovations, an electronic B2B payments company, for $600 million.

-Ownership

-According to the company website: 94.5% institutional investors, 5.1% individual shareholders, 0.4% own shares.
+In May 2023, Edenred acquired Reward Gateway, a UK-based employee engagement platform, to extend its Employee Benefits solutions for an enterprise value of GBP 1.15 billion.

+Products

+Edenred’s operations are organised around three business lines.
+In employee benefits, the group issues meal and food benefits under brands such as Ticket Restaurant/Ticket Alimentación and also offers gift and incentive solutions as well as employee engagement platforms, a segment it expanded by acquiring Reward Gateway in 2023.
+In mobility solutions, Edenred provides fleet and fuel cards and related services in Europe through UTA Edenred, following its purchase of a stake in Union Tank Eckstein (UTA) in 2014.
+In corporate payments, Edenred develops virtual cards, accounts‑payable automation and other B2B payment services, strengthened by its 2018 acquisition of U.S. based Corporate Spending Innovations (CSI).

+Key product families include Ticket Restaurant meal benefits in markets such as France and Latin America, which can be used in restaurants and approved food retailers subject to national rules (for example, in France a daily spending ceiling and defined acceptance categories apply).
+In Europe, UTA Edenred issues fuel cards accepted across multi‑brand networks and has added services for road payments and, more recently, electric‑vehicle charging via its UTA eCharge offer.
+In the United Kingdom and other European markets, Reward Gateway provides employee engagement tools including benefits portals and recognition programmes.

 Expansion

 Edenred operates in 46 countries and has over 10,000 employees.
 The group has moved into new countries since 2010: Finland in 2011, Japan in 2012, Russia, the United Arab Emirates in 2014 and Moldova in 2018.